JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Updates the selection and caret.

 ```
-FUNCTION CTextDocument2.Update (BYVAL Value AS LONG) AS HRESULT
+FUNCTION Update (BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |